 Whether it be for aerospace, automotive, oil and gas or rail (among others), hardness testing machines are an essential investment for many companies because of the safety-critical nature of their products.
 The worst railway crash in Germany’s history was caused by a wheel being too brittle, and since that crash, in 1998, the manufacturer of the wheel has purchased several of our highest specification machines.

-As an example, if you consider the pulleys that a lift cable goes around, overly hard ones would wear out the cable and under-hard ones would be worn out by the cable.
-In either case, you’d prefer not to be in the lift at the point it becomes obvious that the materials are incorrect.
+As an example, if you consider the pulleys that a lift cable goes around, overly hard ones would wear out the cable and excessively soft ones would be worn out by the cable.
+In either case, you’d prefer not to be in a lift at the point it became obvious that the materials were incorrect!
 Or consider a more ‘heavy duty’ example: every tank track link in use by the British Army since approximately 1982 has been tested by a Foundrax machine, testament to the accuracy, high quality and reliability of our products.

-There are several factors to consider, including the rate of testing you wish to achieve, burden on the operators, degree of automation, and size of components – not to mention health and safety.
-It is not unknown for people to test longer items by holding one end in the testing machine and the other on a crane – without considering that not only may the results be incorrect as a result of movement under load, but if the machine should be pulled over by the component, the operator could easily be seriously injured.
+There are several factors to consider, including the rate of testing you wish to achieve, the burden on the operators, the degree of automation, and the size of the components being tested (for small industrial components the Rockwell test is preferred) – not to mention health and safety (it is not unknown for people to test longer items by holding one end in the testing machine and the other on a crane – without considering that not only may the results be incorrect as a result of movement under load, but if the machine should be pulled over by the component, the operator could easily be seriously injured).

 Our hardness testing machines are suitable for every normal industrial application and are designed to give years of trouble-free service in